 July: Retirees Affairs Department begins volunteer medical and health care equipment loan program; first National Trades Divisions meeting takes place in Dearborn.

 TeamCare is established by the Central States, Southeast and Southwest Health and Welfare Fund.

-February 13: Leadership Academy inaugurated.
+February 13: Leadership Academy is inaugurated.

-Fall: Teamsters International Service Bureau Program set up at IBT, modeled on the Ohio Conference of Teamsters Family Services Program.
+Fall: Teamsters International Service Bureau Program is set up at IBT, modeled on the Ohio Conference of Teamsters Family Services Program.